chemoelectric/epr-simulation/README.md

 mechanics were itself correct.

 The supposed ‘irreducibility’ of ‘quantum’ physics is not merely
 false: it is a logically solid impossibility.
-That is, there is not really such a thing as ‘quantum’ physics distinct from ‘classical’
-physics: there are, rather, problems that heretofore have mistakenly been believed soluble ''only'' by quantum mechanical methods, but which actually can be solved by ''any'' reasonable mathematical methods.
-Any method used must reach the same result as any other.
+That is, there is really no such thing as ‘quantum’ physics distinct from ‘classical’ physics.
+There are, rather, problems that have been believed soluble ''only'' by quantum mechanical methods, but which actually can be solved by ''any'' reasonable mathematical methods—and any method used must reach the same result.

 Thus, in the published papers (such as those by J. S. Bell, John Clauser, etc.) where a ‘local realistic’ solution for EPR-B